adonisjs/legacy-docs/3.0/views.md

 ## Creating A View

 Views are stored inside the `resources/views` directory.
-Each view file should ends with `.nunjucks` extension.
+Each view file should end with `.nunjucks` extension.

 You can make use of `ace` in order to create a view file.